 So, everything considered, we’re looking good for another Christmas.
 The ham will arrive any day now and we have two Christmas cakes sitting fully iced in the larder.
 One, I hasten to point out, is for a friend.

 I do like Christmas.
 The long, summer evenings, the cool martinis, the strawberries, and all that good food.
 Then there’s the sparkly, glittery stuff draped around the house and oneself.
 We only have to get ourselves a Christmas tree, and we’re all set.

 Almost.
 There’s the small matter of a few gifts, however.
 Over the years I have trained my friends not to expect presents of a store-bought kind.
 Home-made, edible pressies are the best.
 Unless, of course, I happen to see a shower cap in the shape of a duck, which is perfect for that certain someone.
 A bit of flexibility is allowed.

 The other two items are also long-standing goodies in our household.
-The raspberries are especially delectable, especially when eaten with mountains of cream and of course look stunning when popped in fancy glass jars.
+The raspberries are especially delectable, especially when eaten with mountains of cream, and of course, look stunning when popped in fancy glass jars.
 As for the olives, a tastier treat is hard to find.
-Better yet, it takes no time to whip all of these up – and the time one doesn’t spend searching through crowded shops one can spend sipping martini.
+Better yet, it takes no time to whip all of these up – and the time one doesn’t spend searching through crowded shops one can spend sipping a martini.
 Stirred, not shaken.
 What was Bond thinking?

 - Black olives